Richibi’s Weblog

 Then the Niseans, in their dark abode,

-Niseans, Nysians, of Nysa, a
+Nysians, of

 mountainous mythical land

-beyond Greece, with dark
+beyond Greece, with

-abode[s], caves, among its
+, caves, among its

 mountains, presumably